British passport: Series C (2020–2026)

 The introduction of the burgundy machine-readable passport between 1988 and 1993 had attracted criticism for their perceived flimsiness, mass-produced nature and sudden deviation from the traditional design.
 There was speculation regarding re-introduction of the old-style passport following the UK's withdrawal from the European Union. but the government denied any immediate plans.
 Such a change was supported by some due to its symbolic value, including Brexit Secretary David Davis, while others thought the undue weight put on such a trivial change raised the question of whether the government was able to prioritise its order of business ahead of Brexit.
 Nevertheless, the British passport was due for an update in 2020, as the existing De La Rue passport contract was expiring.

 On 2 April 2017, Michael Fabricant MP said that De La Rue had stated that the coat of arms would "contrast better on navy blue than it currently does on the maroon passports" as part of their pre-tender discussions with the government.
 In December 2017, then Immigration Minister Brandon Lewis announced that the blue passport would "return" after exit from the EU.

 Following open tender under EU public procurement rules in 2018, the Franco-Dutch security firm Gemalto was selected over British banknote and travel document printer De La Rue.
 The result of the tender proved highly controversial, as it saw the production of British passport blanks moved from Gateshead in the UK to Tczew, Poland.
 Passports are produced in Poland, due to it being more cost efficient, and printed with personal details in the United Kingdom, either at a central printing facility, or, in the case of urgent, fast-tracked or premium-service passports, locally printed at application-processing centres in the UK.

 On 10 March 2020, the new Series C blue British passport officially began to be issued.
 Series B passports would also be issued while the Home Office used up old stock.

 On 25 September 2020, HMPO announced all British passports issued would now be blue.

 Series C introduces a polycarbonate laser-engraved bio-data page with an embedded RFID chip.
 Also embedded in the data page is a decoding lens which optically unscrambles information hidden on the official observations page and inner front cover.
 The reverse of the polycarbonate data page serves as the title page and features a portrait-orientation photo of the bearer, reminiscent of pre-1988 passports.
 Series C features very little artwork, with a compass rose being the only printed art.
 The passport has the national flowers of England, Northern Ireland, Scotland and Wales (Tudor Rose, Shamrock, Scotch Thistle and Daffodil, respectively) embossed on the back cover.

-On 18 July 2023, The first British passports were issued featuring King Charles III.
+On 18 July 2023, the first British passports were issued in the name of King Charles III.